 For many years I've been searching for an alternative to fleece.
 Recently I thought I'd found it.
 Organic Cotton Fleece.
 I was so excited.
 BUT, having sampled it we found it’s not a viable alternative.
 The fibres shed, it does not make as well and most importantly it shrinks when washed.
 The shrinkage itself could possibly be overcome by amendments to the pattern if we could be sure it only shrank on the first wash but the fabric doesn't wear well and after one wash looks like it is many years old.

 These are not sacrifices but we willing to make.
 Our products are high quality.
 Durability is a priority, and the cotton fleece simply is not an alternative to the one we currently use.
 And if it were to continue shrinking in the wash it won’t be long before the jumper is no longer fit for purpose.
 This shrinkage issue also gives us a problem with use as a coat lining as it would put the coat out of shape after just one wash.

 We have been getting our waxed cotton from the same supplier for 11 years.
 They have a traditional way of fabric manufacture, going back 6 generations.
 Although the process of waxing the cotton takes a lot of energy it is still a natural fabric and the coats we make from it will last for many years, with potential to pass onto others if no longer needed.

-This fabric is supplied by the same company we get the wax cotton from.
+This cotton fabric is supplied by the same company we get the wax cotton from.
 They have developed this lightweight water resistant finish through skill and knowledge.
 When cutting our macs there is very little waste, the pattern pieces slot so neatly together.
-What we do through away gets incinerated.
+What we do throw away is incinerated.